ivucica/glict/trunk/glict/readme.txt

 GLICT is actively developed under Win32, but occasionally test builds are done under GNU/Linux.
 GNU Makefile is directly in the GLICT subfolder, and is not strictly maintained.
-It produces a library "libglict.a".
+It produces a library "libGLICT.a".
 There's no automatic installation.
-For building under Windows, you can use Code::Blocks project file that's included; for building library only choose the "library" target.
+For building under Windows, you can and should use Code::Blocks project file that's included; for building library only choose the "library" target.

 To build the documentation, use the Doxyfile that's included.